cejiofor/poker_term_project/readme.txt

 Written By Christopher Ejiofor
-Written for Prinicple of Computing, 15-110 at Carnegie Mellon University Written under Professor David Kosbie and Mentor CA Kiraz Baysal
+Written for Principle of Computing, 15-110 at Carnegie Mellon University Written under Professor David Kosbie and Mentor CA Kiraz Baysal

 Poker: